 Simply use the correct blade for whichever area you are working on.
 Areas of the crown and back of the head are often missed, so pay particular attention to them.

-Once you’re happy, clean up, hit the shower and bask in the splendour of your new buzz cut!
+Once you’re happy, clean up, hit the shower, and bask in the splendor of your new buzz cut!